 Remember, when reading for pleasure , the library offers many historical fiction and non-fiction books linked to the Romans.

-In year 3, the children will start to move on to the AR system, as this happens we will be in touch to give you more information.
-As the term progresses please come and have a chat if you have any questions linked to the AR scheme or would like to know ways to engage your child with reading at home.
+Children are able to access books online, please speak to your child's class teacher about this.
+As always, please come and have a chat if you have any questions linked to the AR scheme or would like to know ways to engage your child with reading at home.

-We will be learning spellings daily in school with a test once a week on a Friday.
+We will be learning spellings as part of our provision with a test once a week on a Friday.
 These words will be linked to the year 3 spelling patterns as well as the year 3/4 NC required word lists.
 See links below.